rvk86/spreadsheet-crud-interface/README.md

      * disabled: Boolean value that disables the field in the form view.

+## Type: email
+If you set 'value' to 'Session.user' the value of the field will default to the current users' email address.

 ## Type: formula

 For fields that have {"type": "formula"}, you can set an Arrayformula in the first row of data (https://support.google.com/docs/answer/3093275?hl=en).
 Make sure you cover a large range of data (e.g. A3:A999), but be careful with selecting the whole row (e.g. A3:A) because this could start adding and endless number of rows.